Global Rotation Equivariant Phase Modeling for Speech Enhancement with Deep Magnitude-Phase Interaction

 where the projected feature sets lie in $\mathbb{R}^{B'\times L\times C_{\text{mag\_head}}}$ and $\mathbb{C}^{B'\times L\times C_{\text{pha\_head}}}$, respectively, with $C_{\text{mag\_head}}, C_{\text{pha\_head}}$ representing the magnitude and phase channel depth allocated to each attention head, respectively.

-\textbf{Unified Scoring:} To derive a shared attention map reflecting the joint confidence of both modalities, we fuse the queries and keys in the Cartesian space.
+\textbf{Unified Scoring:} To derive a shared attention map reflecting the joint confidence of both streams, we fuse the queries and keys by concatenating them.
 For each head $h$, the complex phase vectors are decomposed and concatenated with the magnitude vectors:

 and similarly for $\mathbf{K}^{(h)}$.
 The shared attention score $\mathbf{S}^{(h)}$ is computed via the standard scaled dot-product:

 where $\mathbf{S}^{(h)}\in \mathbb{R}^{B\times L\times L}$, $d_k = C_{\text{mag\_head}} + 2C_{\text{pha\_head}}$ is the dimension of the concatenated vector per head.
 Notably, this operation mathematically preserves rotation invariance.
 The contribution of the phase stream to the dot product corresponds to the real part of the Hermitian inner product \cite{eilers2023building}: